MrMoody098/MovieMadness/README.md

 1. **Explore Trending Movies**: The app displays trending movies by default.
 2. **Search for Movies**: Use the search bar in the navigation bar to find specific movies by title.
 3. **View Movie Details**: Click on a movie card to view its details and an embedded trailer in a modal.
+4. **Search For TV Shows** browse the trending tv shows or search for them using the search bar
 ## API Key

 You need to replace the `TMDB_API_KEY` placeholder with your own API key from The Movie Database.
 You can obtain an API key by signing up on [TMDb's website](https://www.themoviedb.org/).